If you doubt that I can actually provide 23 ways to use chicken leftovers, much less creative ways, I guess you’re new here. Welcome!

 Did you know that the main ingredient in many pâtés is liver?
 It’s an easy way to hide the leanness of the organ meat, because it has added fat.
 This is a great way to use both your chicken fat and your organ meat.
 Try eating your pâté on some nice, whole grain crackers, or as a spread on a sandwich.
 You would get all of the same nutrients out of the giblets, even though pâté has lots of nice flavours added in, so it’s a win-win!

 17. Give fluffy a treat

 If you really don’t like the taste of organ meats, even in a stew or pâté, I’m pretty sure I know who will like them.
 That’s right, your dog will love those giblets and your cat probably will, too!
 Rather than wasting them, give them a little treat over the next few days and save a bit on canned or dry pet food.
-But remember: onions are toxic to dogs, so if you’ve already boiled the giblets with onions (or onion scraps) to make a broth, they’re not safe for fido anymore!
+But remember: onions are toxic to pets, so if you’ve already boiled the giblets with onions (or onion scraps) to make a broth, they’re not safe for your furry friend anymore!

 Section four: how to use leftover chicken meat